 If you click on any of the task showing in your Kanban, it will automatically open the card view.
 You can easily update your item from this card and the changes will reflect automatically on your board.

-You can even assign people to your items without having to open up item cards!
-Just click on one of assigned people at the bottom of the card and select another person to assign.
+You can edit the columns displayed on your cards without having to fully open up item cards!
+Just click on any of the displayed columns to edit the information shown.

 Move cards and columns